pkxro/tk-rs/README.md

 TURNKEY_EXAMPLE_PRIVATE_KEY_ID=
 TURNKEY_EXAMPLE_PUBLIC_KEY=
 ```
-Fill in the values as per your Turnkey and Helius account details.
+Fill in the values as per your Turnkey and RPC account details.

 3. Running the Example via `cargo test`